KittyGiraudel/site/_posts/2013-08-08-advanced-sass-list-functions.md

 Then we make sure `$start` is lesser or equals to `$end` and that they both are within list range.

-And now we're sure our values are okay, we can loop through lists values from `$start` to `$end`, building up a new list from those.
+And now we’re sure our values are okay, we can loop through lists values from `$start` to `$end`, building up a new list from those.

 _Question: would you prefer a function slicing from index `n` for `x` indexes to this (so basically `$start` and `$length`)?_

 ### Reverse a list

-Let's make a small function to reverse the order of elements within a list so the last index becomes the first, and the first the last.
+Let’s make a small function to reverse the order of elements within a list so the last index becomes the first, and the first the last.

 ```scss
 $list: a, b, c d e, f, g, h;